Coal Country Picked Trump. Now, They Want Him To Keep His Promises

 And Trump's win has buoyed her hopes, as well as those of investors.
 The day after the election, coal stock prices leaped and many in coal communities celebrated.

-For Moeller, a single mom and lifelong democrat, the decision was complicated.
+For Moeller, a single mom and lifelong Democrat, the decision was complicated.

 "I did vote for Donald Trump," Moeller says.
 "It's really hard to even say that because I so dislike his rhetoric.
 But I voted for him on one singular issue, and that was coal."